Website Design & Development – Terms & Conditions

 Any proposed timeline depends on the client supplying content and feedback as agreed.
 Delays on the client side may shift delivery dates.

-6. Cancellations
+6. Cancellations & Termination

 If the client cancels the project after work has begun, the initial payment is non-refundable.
-Additional completed work will be invoiced accordingly.
+Any additional work completed will be invoiced at the agreed hourly rate or project fee proportion.

 7. Platform & Technical Notes

-Websites are built using modern platforms (e.g., Squarespace, Cargo, WordPress) and set up for responsive behaviour within those systems' capabilities.
+Websites are built using platforms (e.g., Squarespace, Cargo, WordPress) and set up for responsive behaviour within those systems' capabilities.
 Sites are tested across major modern browsers (Chrome, Safari, Firefox, Edge) and common device sizes during development.
 However, browser differences, third-party changes, or platform limitations may affect appearance or performance.
-Extensive stress testing, performance optimization beyond standard best practices, or testing across legacy browsers requires additional time and will be quoted separately if needed.
+Extensive stress testing, performance optimisation beyond standard best practices, or testing across legacy browsers requires additional time and will be quoted for separately if needed.

 8. Maintenance & Aftercare